jordisassoon/PRIAM/README.md

 Dael Sassoon
  — Palaeoecologist and Marie Curie Research Fellow (GEO3BCN-CSIC, Barcelona).
 Specialising in tropical palaeoecology and quantitative reconstruction of past climates.
-Developer of PRISM, integrating palaeoecological data with statistical and machine learning models for climate reconstruction.
+Developer of PRIAM, integrating palaeoecological data with statistical and machine learning models for climate reconstruction.

 Jordan Sassoon
  — Computer Scientist.
 Focused on applied AI, data systems, and scientific visualization.
-Lead developer of the PRISM interface, integrating backend modelling pipelines with an interactive analytical framework.
+Lead developer of the PRIAM interface, integrating backend modelling pipelines with an interactive analytical framework.

 ## 🧠 Citation

-If you use PRISM in your research, please cite as:
+If you use PRIAM in your research, please cite as:

 Sassoon, D., & Sassoon, J. (2025).
 PRISM: A tool for Palaeoclimatic Reconstruction through Interactive Statistical Modelling.
 GitHub repository: https://github.com/jordisassoon/PyLaeo